Louise Beck Properties logo

 Lead-Based Paint Disclosures

-If you are renting out a property built before 1978, you must inform tenants about the potential presence of lead in paints and finishes.
+If you are renting out a property built before 1978, a North Carolina landlord must inform tenants about the potential presence of lead in paints and finishes.

 Lead exposure can be hazardous, especially for children and pregnant women, and federal law requires landlords to provide tenants with an EPA-approved lead hazard information pamphlet.
 This disclosure ensures tenants are aware of potential risks and can take necessary precautions.